History of Pasadena, California: Pasadena since 1970

 The 1970s also saw the meteoric rise of gang violence in Pasadena, a trend which culminated with the 1993 Halloween Massacre, wherein three teenagers were murdered by members of the Bloods and three more were wounded.
 This led the Pasadena Police Department to crack down far more heavily on gang activity, which receded in the mid-1990s.

 In the early 2000s, several civic beautification campaigns began in earnest and many traditionally impoverished neighborhoods began gentrifying.
 The 2003 opening of the Los Angeles County Metro's Gold Line reopened Pasadena for rail rapid transit for the first time since 1951, and high-density condominiums began to pop up in the major business districts, leading to a major population increase.
-However, Pasadena's development has stalled due to the Great Recession, although much needed Seismic retrofitting was completed on the City Hall building in summer 2007.
-It was closed in July 2004 because of safety concerns and construction began in March 2005.
+However, Pasadena's development has stalled due to the Great Recession, although much needed seismic retrofitting was completed on the City Hall building in summer 2007.

 On November 8, 2022, Pasadena voters approved Ballot Measure H, with a 54 percent of the vote.
 It will create a Rental Board appointed by the City Council.
 Seven residents who reside in each of the seven City Council districts and are renters, are being chosen by the Council.
 Ballot Measure H was supported by the city's renters union and the Pasadena Unified School District's Board of Education, superintendent and school principals.
 Many renters have resided in the city for years.